 (1) Real property, on January 1 of each year.
 Improvements or portions not substantially completed on January 1 shall have no value placed thereon.
 “Substantially completed” shall mean that the improvement or some self-sufficient unit within it can be used for the purpose for which it was constructed.

 (2) Tangible personal property, on January 1, except construction work in progress shall have no value placed thereon until substantially completed as defined in s.
 192.001(11)(d).

 History.—s.
 4, ch.
 70-243; s.
 57, ch.
 80-274; s.
 9, ch.
 81-308; s.
 5, ch.
 2006-312.

 192.047 Date of filing.—

-(1) For the purposes of ad valorem tax administration, the date of an official United States Postal Service postmark of an application for exemption, an application for special assessment classification, or a return filed by mail shall be considered the date of filing the application or return.
+(1) For the purposes of ad valorem tax administration, the date of an official United States Postal Service or commercial mail delivery service postmark on an application for exemption, an application for special assessment classification, or a return filed by mail is considered the date of filing the application or return.

 (2) When the deadline for filing an ad valorem tax application or return falls on a Saturday, Sunday, or legal holiday, the filing period shall extend through the next working day immediately following such Saturday, Sunday, or legal holiday.